 Fir Mountain Hike and Overnight at Biscuit Brook lean-to

 When one looks at the map, the first thing you may notice is that you’ll climb over a ridge before descending again to the lean-to.
-The ridge you ascend will be a massive ridge the comes of the SW side of the mountain.
+The ridge you ascend will be a massive ridge the comes from the SW side of the mountain.
 Your climb to the height of land will be about 380′ in 0.7-miles.

-After you reach the top of the hill you begin a gradual descent losing about 125′ in the next 0.5-miles (1.25-miles from the TH).
+After you reach the top of the hill, you begin a gradual descent losing about 125′ in the next 0.5-miles (1.25-miles from the TH).
 The trail will then undulate with the brook about 200′ down in the woods on your left.

 You’ll cross a deep tributary on a single log bridge.

-As you get closer to the junction with the lean-to the trail will swing up and then drop quickly to the spur path on the left.
+As you get closer to the junction with the lean-to, the trail will swing up and then drop quickly to the spur path on the left.
 The lean-to is about 150′ down the path.
 There is also camping for tents in the area.
 Water is plentiful, even in dry conditions.
 This is reached at about 1.85-miles.

 Bushwhack to Fir

-From the lean-to it is about 300-400 yards on the path and trail to the bushwhack point just past the tributary for the Biscuit Brook.
+From the lean-to, it is about 300-400 yards on the path and trail to the bushwhack point just past the tributary for the Biscuit Brook.
 It may be hard to cross this in times of high water.
-But when stream flow is low it should be no problem.
+But when streamflow is low, it should be no problem.